mochawoof/open-in-interstellar/README.md

 # open-in-interstellar
-A Chrome/Firefox extension that lets you open any link in https://github.com/UseInterstellar/Interstellar!
+A Chrome extension that lets you open any link in https://github.com/UseInterstellar/Interstellar!

 # Install
-Go to your browser's extensions page, enable developer mode (it should be a toggle in the corner).
-Then just click "Load unpacked", choose the open-in-interstellar folder, and you're done!
+1. Go to chrome://extensions and enable developer mode.
+The toggle should be in the top right-hand corner.
+2. In the top left-hand corner, click "Load unpacked" and select the unzipped folder containing open-in-interstellar.
+3. Right-click on any link and you should be able to open it in Interstellar!